Why take DHEA for menopause?

 If you spend much time talking with women about menopause, eventually you’ll hear the question of testosterone: to take or not to take?

 Dr. Rebecca Dunsmoor-Su, ob/gyn and Gennev Chief Medical Officer, helped us understand the whys and why nots of testosterone and DHEA.
-You can see a longer discussion of testosterone, DHEA, and other menopausal issues by watching her Physician Webinar on the subject.

 Why do some women consider taking DHEA for menopause or perimenopause?

 What are the advantages women hope to get from the male hormone?

 First, it’s important to understand that women’s bodies naturally make some testosterone.
 It’s produced in the ovaries, and has some beneficial affects on the female body.
 Female testosterone deficiency is a common effect of menopause, and can have negative effects on women.